 Want to improve your health?
 Eat kale.
 I confess that I tried it once and didn’t like it.
 Turns out it wasn’t cooked properly.

-Because I recently recommitted to improving my overall health — both physical and mental — I decided to try kale one more time.
+But I’m committed to improving my overall health, so I decided to try it one more time.

 What is kale?

 Kale is a leafy green vegetable.
-It belongs to the Brassica family, which includes cruciferous vegetables such as cabbage, broccoli and Brussels sprouts.
+It belongs to the Brassica family, which includes cruciferous vegetables like cabbage, broccoli and Brussels sprouts.

 What’s so special about kale?